kamleshsamrit/stripe-webhook/README.md

 Used Spring Boot here

 ## Enter created URL in to your Stripe Dashboard
-1. Under your Stripe Developers settings, head to the "Webhooks" tab and click the "Add endpoint"button.
+1. Under your Stripe Developers settings,
+  - head to the "Webhooks" tab
+  - click the "Add endpoint"button.
 2. Then, paste in your webhook URL created above, select the webhook version, and select "Send all event types"

 ## Create one method to save and validate entered URL